Alexander Joseph Brunett: Apostolic administrator

 On September 21, 2012, the Vatican named Brunett the apostolic administrator of the Diocese of Oakland following Bishop Salvatore J. Cordileone's departure to become Archbishop of San Francisco.
 He served as interim ordinary for the diocese until the installation of Michael C. Barber on May 25, 2013.

 Stroke

-On September 12, 2013, Brunett suffered a major stroke, which put him in intensive care.
+On September 12, 2013, Brunett suffered a major stroke, which put him in intensive care in the hospital.
 After recovering from the stroke, Brunett remained actively involved in the archdiocese attending major archdiocesan events until he suffered a fall on April 26, 2019.

-Alexander Brunett died in Seattle on January 31, 2020, at the age of 86.
+Alexander Brunett died in Seattle on January 31, 2020, at age 86.